MaxHass12/Head_First_C/Chapter_4/NOTES.md

 - A function declaration is just a function signature - it records the name of the function, what kind of parameter it will accept and what type of data it will return.

-- We put a while bunch of function declarations at the start of our code.
+- We put a bunch of function declarations at the start of our code.

 - Event beter, C allows us to take a whole set of declarations out of our code and put them in header file.

 # 8. Creating your first header file

-- We can create a `.h` file and move their our function declarations.
+- We can create a `.h` file and move our function declarations to the new files.

 - Then we include `.h` file.
 We use `" "` instead of `< >` to wrap our header files as the file exists in the local directory.